petershin/liferay-learn/docs/dxp/latest/en/liferay-development/tooling/liferay-workspace/creating-code-with-liferay-workspace.md

 1. Find the Liferay release you're targeting.

    **DXP:** Browse [releases-cdn.liferay.com/dxp](https://releases-cdn.liferay.com/dxp), find the bundle you need, and copy its URL to your clipboard.

    **CE:** Browse [releases-cdn.liferay.com/portal](https://releases-cdn.liferay.com/portal), find the bundle you need, and copy its URL to your clipboard.

-1. When using a more recent versions of *gradle workspace plugins* (v10+), `liferay.workspace.product` will be automatically added to your `gradle.properties` file.
+1. When using a more recent versions of *gradle workspace plugins* (v10+), `liferay.workspace.product` is added automatically to your `gradle.properties` file.
 If using older versions, open `gradle.properties` from the root folder of your workspace and set the bundle URL property:

    ```properties
    liferay.workspace.bundle.url=[paste the URL from your clipboard]